HodofHod/SE-Modifications/README.md

 (For some value of soon)

 Mesechtos Ktanos?
 Maybe?
 If I feel like it.
-More spellings!
+Even more spellings!
+Shulchan Aruch!
+Rambam!
 Other stuff!